Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Pfaffian Calabi--Yau Threefolds

-\begin{Prop} $X_{25}$ is a smooth Calabi-Yau threefold with the following topological invariants.
+\begin{Prop} $X_{25}$ is a smooth Calabi--Yau threefold with the following topological invariants.

-\end{Prop} \begin{proof} The basic strategy is to divide the construction of $X_{25}$ into two steps and repeat the similar argumments in the previous subsection.
-The grassmannian description guarantees the smoothness of $X_{25}$.
-That $X_{25}$ is a Calabi-Yau threefold and the determination of $\int_{X_{25}}H^{3}$ and $\int_{X_{25}}c_{2}(X_{25})\cdot H$ follow immediately in the same manner as before.
-The only non-trivial part is the determination of the Hodge numbers and we sketch the proof. \\
+\end{Prop} \begin{proof} The basic strategy is to divide the construction of $X_{25}$ into two steps and repeat the similar argument in the previous subsection.
+The Grassmannian description guarantees the smoothness of $X_{25}$.
+It is also easy to see that $X_{25}$ is a Calabi--Yau threefold. $\int_{X_{25}}H^{3}$ and $\int_{X_{25}}c_{2}(X_{25})\cdot H$ may be determined in the same manner as before.
+The only non-trivial part is the determination of the Hodge numbers and we sketch a proof. \\